-- The following persons will be considered for admisssion : a candidate who is in posession of a certificate that is deemed by the University to be equivalent to the required Grade 12 cerificate with university endorsement; a candidate who is a graduate from another tertiary institution or has been granted the status of a graduate of such an institution ; and a candidate who is a graduate of another faculty at the University of Pretoria. - Life Orientation is excluded when calculating the APS. - Grade 11 results are used in the provisional admission of prospective students. - A valid National Senior Certificate (NSC) with admission to degree studies is required. - Minimum subject and achievement requirements as set out below are required.
-On first-year level a student has a choice between Afrikaans and English as language medium.
-In certain cases tuition may be presented in English only for example in electives where the lecturer may not speak Afrikaans or in cases where it is not economically or practically viable. - Provisional admission to the Four-year degree in the School of Engineering is only guaranteed if a prospective student complies with ALL the requirements below.
+- The following persons will be considered for admission: a candidate who is in possession of a certificate that is deemed by the University to be equivalent to the required Grade 12 certificate with university endorsement; a candidate who is a graduate from another tertiary institution or has been granted the status of a graduate of such an institution; and a candidate who is a graduate of another faculty at the University of Pretoria. - Life Orientation is excluded when calculating the APS. - Grade 11 results are used in the conditional admission of prospective students. - A valid qualification with admission to degree studies is required. - Minimum subject and achievement requirements, as set out below, are required. - Conditional admission to the four-year programmes in the School of Engineering is only guaranteed if a prospective student complies with ALL the requirements below. ? - Note: Candidates who do not comply with the minimum requirements, set out above, but who have obtained a minimum APS of 30, an achievement level of 5 for English, 6 for Mathematics and 5 for Physical Science, will be considered for conditional admission to either the four-year programme or the ENGAGE programme based on the results of the NBT. - Admission to ENGAGE in the School of Engineering will be determined by the results of the NBT, NSC results, an achievement level of 5 in Mathematics and 4 in Physical Science, as well as an achievement level of 4 in English, together with an APS of 25. - Students may apply directly to be considered for the ENGAGE programme. - Tuition will be presented in English only.